A tree capable of reaching a height of 50 metres, with a broad to narrow canopy spread – often weeping.

 • Eucalyptus. radiata subsp. sejuncta – which grows on the Northern Tablelands and has broad lanceolate leaves

-Some botanists also recognise subsp. robertsonii which grows in the Southern Tablelands of NSW and Victoria.
+Some botanists also recognise subsp. robertsonii which grows on the Southern Tablelands of NSW and Victoria.
+In NSW, this is recognised as Eucalyptus robertsonii.

 Eucalyptus radiata has six known chemotypes of essential oil.